-Meetings are held in the Registrar’s Conference Room, 102 Kerr Administration Building, unless otherwise noted.
+Meetings are held in the Registrar’s Conference Room, B102 Kerr Administration Building, unless otherwise noted.

-The Academic Standing Committee will meet with all students who initiate their appeal by submitting their Petition for Exception to the Reinstatement Regulations to the Registrar's Office by the appropriate deadline to initiate an appeal indicated below.
+The Academic Standing Committee will meet with all students who initiate their appeal by submitting their Petition for Exception to the Reinstatement Regulations form (provided by the Registrar's Office) to the Registrar's Office by the appropriate deadline to initiate an appeal indicated below.
 Students also must submit a complete packet of materials by the deadline specified for each meeting.
-Students may request an appointment with ASC only when they have submitted a complete packet of documents (in addition to the Petition, this includes the student's letter, the advisor's letter, three terms of projected schedule, the learning contract, and any supplementary documentation).
+Students may request an appointment with the ASC only when they have submitted a complete packet of documents (the packet includes the Petition, the student's letter, the advisor's letter, three terms of projected schedule, the Academic Performance Agreement, and any supplementary documentation).

-Reference the committee meeting schedule for available meeting times.
-Choose the term for which you intend to request reinstatement and view the the meeting dates and filing deadlines.
-If the student initiates their appeal after this deadline, and if all of the meeting dockets are filled, the student must wait for a meeting later in the term.
-The student also must file a complete packet by the deadline indicated for each meeting
+See the ASC Meeting Schedule (see link above) for available meeting times.
+Students must choose the term for which they intend to request reinstatement and view the the meeting dates and filing deadlines.
+If they initiate an appeal after this deadline, and if all of the meeting dockets are filled, they must wait for a meeting later in the term.
+Students must file a complete packet by the deadline indicated for each meeting.

 Oregon State University (OSU) recognizes students may experience times of grief and bereavement due to the loss of someone close.
 The development of the Student Bereavement Guidelines was a collaborative effort of the Faculty Senate Executive Committee and Academic Advising Council, Academic Affairs and the Office of the Dean of Student Life.
 The guidelines are intended to help students and faculty navigate a difficult situation while supporting academic success.